Decluttering toys is overwhelming. There’s no sugar coating it! What do you keep? What do you donate? Is it really worth

 3. Remove Uncategorizable Toys

 Once all the toys are grouped into logical categories, gather all the toys that don’t fit into those categories.
 Spoiler alert: these are the toys that are leaving your home.
 I know it sounds harsh, but the reason these toys are taking over is because they don’t go with anything else.
 Decluttering toys is more than just organizing them, it’s removing them, too!

-If you are struggling with this step, collect all the uncategorized toys.
-Store them in a box, and put it out in the garage.
-Cover it up and set a timer on your phone for one week.
-If you needed to go into that box for something, you know that is a used toy and you can add it back into your toy mix.
-If not, it’s safe to say those toys can be donated/trashed/sold.
+If you struggle with this step, put the uncategorized toys in a box and put it into the garage.
+Cover it up and set an alarm on your phone for one week.
+If you needed to go into that box for something, you know it’s a used toy and you can add it back into your toy mix.
+If not, it’s safe to say those toys can and probably should be donated/trashed/sold.

 4. Throw Away Broken Toys